ISCDtoolbox/Commons/README.md

 ##### Additional packages (optional)

 The previous softwares were needed to load and compile properly the Commons library but we also need to link some additional libraries.
-Normally, by default, the C-standard library libc.so, the Math library libm.so, and the Thread library libpthread.so should already be installed by default on your linux system as well as their associated header files.
+Normally, by default, the C-standard library libc.so, the Math library libm.so, and the Thread library libpthread.so should already be installed by default on your Linux system as well as their associated header files.

 Optionally, you may want to benefit from multi-threading by using the OpenMP library, whose name depends on the compiler you are using (libgomp.so with gcc and libomp.so with clang).
 This library as well as its associated header files should also be already installed on your computer but contrarily to the previous libraries, this one is only optional.